 - a.
 The Runner approaches the attacked server.
 At this time any "approach server" abilities meet their trigger conditions.
 If no ice was protecting the server and this step was reached directly from the Initiation Phase, any "passes all ice" abilities also meet their trigger conditions. - b.
 A paid ability window occurs, in which players may only use paid abilities.
 (P) - c.
 The Runner may choose to jack out, proceeding to step 6.9.6, Run Ends.
 If the Runner does not, continue to (d). - d.
 A paid ability window occurs, in which players may use paid abilities and the Corp may rez non-ice cards.
 (P) (R) - e.
-The run becomes successful.
+The run is declared successful.
 At this time, any "make a successful run" abilities meet their trigger conditions. - f.
 A checkpoint occurs. - g.
-The Runner accesses cards from the attacked server as described in rule 6.7.4 and section 7. - h.
+The Runner accesses cards from the attacked server as described in rule 6.7.4 and section 7.

+- h.
 The Approach Server Phase is complete (and the end-of-phase checkpoint occurs).
-Continue to step 6.9.6, Run Ends.

-6.9.6.
-Run Ends Phase

-- a.
-The Runner loses any unspent bad publicity credits. - b.
-If the run has not become successful and the attacked server still exists, the run becomes unsuccessful. - c.
+Continue to step 6.9.6, Run Ends. - 6.9.6.
+Run Ends Phase - a.
+Any priority windows that were open when the run moved to this phase are completed or closed as described in section 6.8.2. - b.
+The Runner loses any unspent bad publicity credits. - c.
+If step 6.9.5e of the run was not reached during this run and the attacked server still exists, the run becomes unsuccessful. - d.
 The Run Ends Phase and the run as a whole are both complete (and the end-of-phase checkpoint occurs).